Studio123ca/strapi-plugin-image-color-palette/README.md

 ```

 ## Requirements
 You'll need to have GraphicsMagick installed on your system.
-You can install it with Homebrew on Mac OS X with the following command:
+You can install it with Homebrew on macOS with the following command:

 ```bash
 brew install graphicsmagick